rufus173/sfs/README.md

-implement self balancing on the binary search tree module implement inodes not showing up if they are scheduled for deletion implement on shutdown all still referenced inodes perform their destructors
+implement self balancing on the binary search tree module implement inodes not showing up if they are scheduled for deletion implement on shutdown all still referenced inodes perform their destructors implement a malloc wrapper that calls exit on failure
 ```

 The filesystem is split into 1024 byte pages: